XOP/css-codeguide/src/md/methodology.md

 Another concept to grasp - **utility classes**.
 With some respect to Atomic CSS this is the last stand between your CSS and production code.
 In other words - they can override other CSS properties and you won't want to override them.

-Basic rule - they should complete only one simple task - hiding element, changing font-size, etc. Actually this depends on you and your system features.
+Basic rule - they should complete only one simple task - hiding element, changing font-size - and nothing else.
+This means one-two declarations and generally no nesting.

-Another rule - they can't be mixed with other classes - not in CSS.
+Another rule - they can't be mixed with other classes or be included into other components - not in CSS.
-Often they are assigned via JS.
+Pretty often they get assigned via JS.

+And finally, utilities should never be overwritten.
+Think about them in the key of somewhat `!important` value.

 Utilities are determined by `u-` namespace:
 ```